spirit-warrior/ammas-tour-2024/README.md

   - Minimum height of electric platform - 8"
   - Maximum height of electric platform - 26"
   - Base of electric platform is 16" by 29".
 So we would have to screw it to a wider base board to provide stability.
-  - It lifts 150 kilograms or 330 lb.
+  - It lifts 150 kg or 330 lb.
 However it may be impossible to control the number of kids that climb on.
   - The weight should probably be more or less centered on the platform rather than all on one edge
   - Given the minimum height of the electric platform (8 inches), the thickness of the peetham platform (attached on top) should not exceed 4 inches so that we meet requirement for total height in lowered position of 12 inches.
   - There are three ways to adjust the height -